Breathe Like a Professional Athlete with Myofunctional Therapy

 What Is Myofunctional Therapy?

 Myofunctional therapy is a specialized treatment aimed at retraining the muscles of the face, mouth, and throat.
 It focuses on improving breathing patterns, swallowing, and overall oral function.
-Many people unknowingly develop poor muscle habits—like mouth breathing or improper tongue posture—that can negatively impact their ability to breathe efficiently.
+Many individuals unknowingly develop poor muscle habits—like mouth breathing or improper tongue posture—that can negatively impact their ability to breathe efficiently.

 Why Is Breathing So Important?